-This exciting residency in Emergency Medicine utilizes the components of the UT system to provide a superior educational experience, permitting its residents exposure to every aspect of emergency medicine and its subspecialties.
+This exciting Emergency Medicine Residency Program uses UT System components to provide a superior educational experience, permitting its residents exposure to every aspect of emergency medicine and its subspecialties.

-The primary objective of the residency is to provide an excellent and comprehensive experience in emergency medicine.
+The primary objective of the Emergency Medicine Residency Program is to provide an excellent and comprehensive experience in emergency medicine.
 This is accomplished by reinforcing the principles of sound patient care, procedural expertise, strong clinical and conference teaching, innovative research and academic writing, and humanism and ethical considerations.

-Under the direction of Larissa Velez M.D., Lynn Roppolo M.D., and Robert Suter D.O., this premier, fully accredited residency training program has been structured to prepare its graduates for careers in every aspect of emergency medicine from clinical practice to academics and fellowship training.
+Under the direction of Larissa Velez M.D., Lynn Roppolo M.D., John Pease, M.D., Walter Green, M.D., and Dustin Williams, M.D. this premier, fully accredited Residency Training Program has been structured to prepare its graduates for careers in every aspect of emergency medicine from clinical practice to academics and fellowship training.

 Highlights of Training